Perilla Leaves and Seeds

 Who Should NOT take Perilla Seed Extract?

-People with these problems may not do well with Perilla Extract:
+People with these issues may not do well with perilla extract:

 • Inability to tolerate any supplements

-Where to Get More Information about Supplements if you have Mast Cell Activation Syndrome or Histamine Intolerance
+Perilla Seed Extract and Other Supplements: Where to Get More Information if You Have Mast Cell Activation Syndrome or Histamine Intolerance

-I put together a class I call the Top 8 Mast Cell Supporting Supplements Master Class.
+So, I put together a class based on what I use in my clinic called the Top 8 Mast Cell Supporting Supplements Master Class.

 This class is for people who aren’t sure where to start with supplements.
-Or who have been trying supplements but they are having trouble with them.
+Or if you have been trying supplements but having trouble with them.

-• The Top 8 Mast Cell Supporting Supplements that your Doctor doesn’t even know about
+• Top 8 Mast Cell Supporting Supplements that your practitioner doesn’t even know about

 • What order to introduce these supplements in